zdravkov/kendo-docs/api/web/grid.md

 ##### e.detailCell `jQuery`

-A jQuery object which represents the detail table cell.
+The jQuery object which represents the detail table cell.

 ##### e.detailRow `jQuery`

-A jQuery object which represents the detail table row.
+The jQuery object which represents the detail table row.

 ##### e.masterRow `jQuery`

-A jQuery object which represents the master table row.
+The jQuery object which represents the master table row.

 ##### e.sender `kendo.ui.Grid`